 Knowing what your care recipient will expect — or need — from you is the first step.
 Figuring things out during a medical crisis can result in hasty decisions.
 Although people can be uncomfortable talking about money, it's a necessary conversation.
 If you work together, you may find ways to minimize your personal outlay.

 If you have been saving toward your own retirement, it's important to preserve those assets.

 I can't stress this enough: Learn which bills you are — and are not — responsible for.
 For example, you are not responsible to pay another person's medical debts.
 Be sure you have the proper legal documents in place so you can help your care recipient without assuming any of their financial obligations.

-If you are deliberating reducing your work hours (and therefore, work pay) or are leaving the workforce to take care of a loved one, run the numbers.
+If you are deliberating reducing your work hours (and, therefore, work pay) or are leaving the workforce to take care of a loved one, run the numbers.
 Will paying for help provide you more job security and assets in the long run?
 This may require a change of employment, possibly to an employer who offers caregiver-supportive benefits, like paid family leave or respite care.

-Whether you're thinking about caregiving or being cared for, a family plan is helpful for everyone on both sides of the equation.
-If you don't have one yet, you're not alone.
-Almost 44 percent of caregivers report that their care partner has or had no plans in place for future care.
-And only 2 out of 5 caregivers have any plans in place for themselves.
+Whether you're thinking about caregiving or being cared for, a family plan that includes financial matters is helpful for everyone on both sides of the equation.
+Fewer than half of caregivers surveyed in 2020 by AARP and the National Alliance for Caregiving reported that their care partner had created plans for future care, and only 2 in 5 caregivers had such plans in place for themselves.

 Caregivers whose care partner has done this planning report less overall caregiver stress.
 And who couldn't use less stress?